Sustainability & Education Abroad

 There are many things you can do to make your travels more sustainable, from knowing what to pack to choosing what to eat and drink, to knowing how to recycle in your host community.

 - Sustainable Travel International: Many resources for learning about how to travel more sustainably.
-Check out their Tips and Resources page.
+Check out their "Top 10 Tips for Sustainable Travel."

 - “6 Ways to Be a More Sustainable Traveler” from National Geographic